coastalwhite/taes-attack/README.md

 # T-Table AES Prime+Probe Attack

-This repository contains the files necessary to perform the T-Table Prime+Probe attack on both gem5 and a CW305.
+This repository contains the files necessary to perform the T-Table Prime+Probe attack on both gem5 and a CW305 with a Pulpino Risc-V Core.
 This is made so it can be extended for other programs.
 For the CW305, it uses the [Pulpino-Top Level CW305][pulpino-top].
 Most of the code is implemented using Rust.

 ## Setup